 Yan Liu is a chemist by training.
 Following a B.Sc. degree in chemistry at the Peking University, China, she undertook her Ph.D. in organic chemistry at the University of Bristol under the guidance of Professor Tim Gallagher.

-Dr Liu joined the Glycosciences Laboratory directed by Professor Ten Feizi at Imperial College in 2005 as one of the postdoc researchers funded by the UK Glycoarray Consortium.
-Having initially focused on development of novel glycan probes for microarrays, her work has been extended to microarray analyses of different proteins/pathogens of biomedical interest.
-She was a named experienced investigator on the EPSRC Translational grant, during which time she has developed further insights into glycobiology.
+Yan joined the Glycosciences Laboratory directed by Professor Ten Feizi at Imperial College in 2005 as one of the postdoc researchers funded by the UK Glycoarray Consortium.
+Having initially focused on development of novel glycan probes for microarrays, her work has been extended to microarray analyses of different proteins/pathogens of biomedical interest during the follow-on EPSRC Translational grant,

 et al., 2019, Glycan markers of human stem cells assigned with beam search arrays, Molecular and Cellular Proteomics, Vol:18, ISSN:1535-9476, Pages:1981-2002

 et al., 2019, Sulfated glycosaminoglycans as viral decoy receptors for human adenovirus type 37, Viruses, Vol:11, ISSN:1999-4915